BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/QA.md

 Download BAAH1.x.xx_update.zip from [GitHub Release](https://github.com/BlueArchiveArisHelper/BAAH/releases/) or [Gitee Release](https://gitee.com/sammusen/BAAH/releases) or QQ group or by clicking the update button in the GUI, then extract all contents to the BAAH folder and overwrite.

-Or double-click `UPDATE.exe` in the directory to update BAAH.
+Or just double click `UPDATE.exe` to update BAAH.

 ## 1. How to provide feedback

 Please:

-0. Check if the issue is already listed in the FAQ
+0. Check if the issue is already listed in the FAQs.
-1. Check if BAAH is the latest version, you can update BAAH through the update button in the GUI
+1. Check whether the BAAH is the latest version.
+You can update BAAH through the update button in the GUI.
-2. Describe your game server region and BAAH version number
+2. Describe your game server, BAAH version.
-3. Describe your purpose
+3. Describe your purpose.
-4. Describe BAAH's behavior before and after the error occurs, or provide a screen recording
+4. Describe the behavior of BAAH before and after the error occurred or provide a recording.
-5. Provide logs from BAAH.exe before and after the error occurs
+5. Provide logs of BAAH.exe before and after the error occurred.

 For details, see the [Getting Support](../docs/get-support) section.

 ## 2. ADB connection failed, screenshot size is 0kb or game is always detected as not opened

-Please check if the ADB port number in your configuration file matches the emulator's ADB port number.
+Please check if the adb port number in your configuration file matches the adb port number of the emulator.

-Please check if the game server region selection in your configuration file is correct.
+Please verify if your server selection in the configuration file is correct.

-## 3. How to check MuMuPlayer's port number
+## 3. How to check MuMuPlayer emulator's port number

 Click the three horizontal lines in the upper right corner of the emulator, open Device Diagnostics, scroll to the bottom, and the ADB port number will be displayed.